-The Mastercard Cybersecurity Incentive Program (CSIP) provides eligible Merchants using secure technologies such as EMV chip and point-to-point encryption (P2PE) technology increased flexibility within the SDP Standards.
+The Mastercard Cybersecurity Incentive Program (CSIP) provides eligible Merchants using secure technologies such as EMV chip technology, a PCI-listed point-to-point encryption (P2PE)

+solution, or EMV payment tokenization increased flexibility within the SDP Standards.
 The CSIP is a component of the SDP Program and is optional for Merchants.
 The CSIP incentivizes Merchant participation by either reducing PCI compliance validation requirements or by eliminating the requirement to annually validate compliance with the PCI DSS.